 Can I use these subjects as a primary teaching resource?
 No. TTRS subjects are designed to provide supplementary practice in addition to classroom or homeschool subject tuition.

 How do I know which course to start with?
-To avoid any discouragement learners may feel taking courses that correspond to lower grade-levels, subjects are presented as part of a series entitled Math I, Math II, Math III etc. Parents and teachers can consult our subject-mapping document to select the most appropriate level and module focus.
+To avoid any discouragement learners may feel taking courses that correspond to lower year levels, subjects are presented as part of a series entitled Maths I, Maths II, Maths III etc. Parents and teachers can consult our subject-mapping document to select the most appropriate level and module focus.

-Can TTRS math subjects help students with dyscalculia?
+Can TTRS maths subjects help students with dyscalculia?
 Yes.
-TTRS courses have been designed to provide a multi-sensory route to memorization that can help learners with dyscalculia who struggle to recall math facts.
+TTRS courses have been designed to provide a multi-sensory route to memorisation that can help learners with dyscalculia who struggle to recall maths facts.